How to Can Fresh Diced or Crushed Tomatoes with a Water Bath Canner!

 Be sure the contact surfaces (top of the jar and underside of the ring) are clean to get a good seal!

 Put them in the canner and keep them covered with at least 1 inch of water.
 Keep the water boiling.
 Process the jars in a boiling-water bath for 35 minutes for pints and 40 minutes for quarts.
 Remember to adjust the time if you are at a different altitude other than sea level!
-Pressure canners work better for tomato sauce and other low acid foods - you'll get less spoilage with a pressure canner.
+Pressure canners work better for tomato sauce and other low acid foods - you will get less spoilage with a Pressure Canner.

 Frequently Asked Questions about Canning Diced or Crushed Tomatoes